-- Create designs according to the content to be communicated. - Practice and understanding of tools and technology, including their roles in the creation, reproduction, and distribution of visual messages. - Understanding of proportion and its application in layout design. - Create publication design using different layouts for different mediums according to their function. - Analyse, critique and revise designs for better communication. - Regular updates with trends in designs and industry standards
+- CO 1.
+Create designs according to the content to be communicated. - CO 2.
+Build and develop the tools and technology, including their roles in the creation, reproduction, and distribution of visual messages - CO 3.
+Experiment with proportion and its application in layout design. - CO 4.
+Create publication design using different layouts for different mediums according to their function. - CO 5.
+Analyse, critique and revise designs for better communication - CO 6.
+Take part in regular updates with trends in designs and industry standards